Tuesday, October 19, 2010

 There are actually 2 fossilized bones with what appear to be marks made by stone tools.

-Some are saying that the researchers are trying to "etch their name into the textbooks in rewriting human evolution."
+Some say that the researchers are trying to "etch their name into the textbooks in rewriting human evolution."
 They are saying that the marks were made by crocodiles, but the marks were made by humans.